sherlock-audit/2023-02-openq-judging/README.md

 Watsons who escalated this issue will have their escalation amount deducted from their next payout.

+**jacksanford1**

+Lead Senior Watson comment on PR #113:

+> Changes look good.
+>
+> Token requirement has been simplified to just a whitelist.
+It makes the rest changes to support this revision. tokenAddressLimitReach method has been removed from DepositManagerV1. _tokenAddressLimit has been removed from TokenWhitelist constructor.
+TOKEN_ADDRESS_LIMIT has been removed along with it's setter.
+Tests have been updated to accommodate changes.

+Lead Senior Watson comment on PR #116:

+> Changes look good.
+Requires that funder is the issuer.
+This prevents a whole host of potential exploits in exchange for closing the otherwise open funding model.

+Lead Senior Watson comment on PR #114:

+> Changes look good.
+Removes all logic from bounties.
+Seems to have gotten all related code.
+Will keep my out for any that was missed on when checking the rest of the PRs

 # Issue H-3: Tier winner can steal excess funds from tiered percentage bounty if any deposits are expired